Tearsheet

 AI Analysis | Feedback

-William G. Smith Jr., Chairman, President & Chief Executive Officer
+William G. Smith Jr. Chairman and Chief Executive Officer

-William G. Smith Jr. began his career at Capital City Bank in 1978 and has served in numerous capacities, becoming Chief Executive Officer in 1995 and Chairman in 2003.
-He has been recognized by Florida Trend Magazine as one of the 500 most influential business executives in the state.
-Smith has served on the Board of Directors for Southern Company, and previously for the Darlington School and First National Bankers Bank.
-He was inducted into the Florida State University College of Business Hall of Fame in 2009.
-No information was found regarding him founding or managing other companies, selling companies, or a pattern of managing companies backed by private equity firms.
+William G. Smith Jr. began his career at Capital City Bank in 1978 and has worked in various capacities, being named chief executive officer of Capital City Bank Group, Inc. in 1995 and chairman in 2003.
+He is recognized by Florida Trend Magazine as one of the 500 most influential business executives in the state and was inducted into the FSU College of Business Hall of Fame in 2009.
+Smith also serves on the Southern Company Board of Directors and previously served on the Darlington School Board of Trustees and the First National Bankers Bank Board of Directors.

 AI Analysis | Feedback